Suspect in Idaho student killings arrested in Monroe County; was DeSales University graduate

 MOSCOW, Id. — A suspect in the stabbing deaths of four University of Idaho students was apprehended in Monroe County, Pennsylvania, on Friday.

-Bryan Kohberger, 28, was being held for extradition to Idaho on first-degree murder charges after his arrest at a home in Chestnuthill Township, according to court paperwork.
+Bryan Kohberger, 28, was being held for extradition to Idaho on four first-degree murder charges after his arrest at a home in Chestnuthill Township, according to court paperwork.
+He is also charged with burglary.

 Kohberger was arraigned before on-call Magisterial District Judge Michael Muth and remanded to Monroe County Correctional Facility pending extradition to Idaho, Pennsylvania State Police said.

+"While we cannot imagine the ongoing suffering of the families, this news is shocking to the university community.
+I will communicate more at a later time to address how our commitment to our shared mission may guide us in the midst of the unfolding of this painful news."

+He got a degree in Psychology and Liberal Arts in 2018 from Northampton Community College.

-The four students — identified as Kaylee Goncalves, Madison Mogen, Xana Kernodle and Ethan Chapin — were found stabbed to death inside a home near the university's campus on Nov.
+The four students in Idaho — identified as Kaylee Goncalves, Madison Mogen, Xana Kernodle and Ethan Chapin — were found stabbed to death inside a home near the university's campus on Nov.
 13.

 The case initially stumped investigators until they asked the public for help finding a white sedan seen near the home around the time of the killings.
 The Moscow Police Department made the request Dec.
 7, and by the next day had to direct tips to a special FBI call center because so many were coming in.